ReSPECT Level 2: Action

 - ReSPECT forms should sign post to other documents such as Advance Care Plans & Advanced Decisions to Refuse Treatments

 - ReSPECT can be used to outline preferences for place of care for medical treatment and place of death but also recognises these are ‘preferences’ not absolute.

 - ReSPECT forms can be effectively utilised for patients living with chronic illnesses for emergency care planning.

-- Guidance for clinical staff produced by the Resuscitation Council for display in ambulance control centres and bases.
+- Review guidance for clinical staff produced by the Resuscitation Council for display in ambulance control centres and bases.

-- The role of Ambulance Trusts in respecting people’s end-of-life wishes produced by Compassion in Dying.
+- Read about the role of Ambulance Trusts in respecting people’s end-of-life wishes produced by Compassion in Dying.